 If after adjusment, the choke does not open 100% when engine is warm:

-• Check for 12V at the choke wire while engine is running.
+- Check for 12V at the choke wire while engine is running.
 If it doesn't have voltage it won't work.
 If your alternator is not charging, the choke won't heat up.

-• Check the spring tension on the choke.
+- Check the spring tension on the choke.
 If it doesn't have enough 'spring', buy a new electric one.
 But the Datsun ones are mostly still going strong even at 40 years old.

 Hitachi chokes can be silver or black.
 They both work the same, are same diameter, and are wired the same.
 One or two wire units are connected the same.
 Note the Hitachi symbols.

 Correct for this carburetor for winter.
 Note that choke has fully closed with housing rotated this far.
-It will vary by carb and choke heater -- and whether summer or winter

 While checking the rotation, push the butterfly down and let it spring back.
 You want it where it will just fully close each time.
-If you turn it farther it may not open fully when warm.
+If you turn it further it may not open fully when warm.

 ALSO IMPORTANT: Open the throttle a bit and check that the choke butterfly still closes all the way.